nesl/multimodal-bind/UTD/UTD-README.md

 ## Usage

 Scripts are available for sensor binding and label binding experiments.
-See `scripts/`.
+See `scripts/` in each subfolder.